pvn/ReactLearning/CustomComponent.md

 <ProductInput onAddProduct={addProductHandler}/>
 ``````

+Still we'd have an issue because in *addProductHandler*, because in **App.js** productName and that previously was managed in here but isn't anymore, because we moved to ProductInput.js

+So now, in **App.js** *addProductHandler* should actually receive an argument which would be product title or whatever we want

-Now, In ProductInput.js Button's onPress method, simply point at *prop.onAddProduct*
+And In ProductInput.js Button's onPress method, simply point at *prop.onAddProduct*

 ``````javascript
 <Button title="ADD" onPress={props.onAddProduct.bind(this, productName)} />
 ``````

-Still we'd have an issue because in *addProductHandler*, because in **App.js** productName and that previously

-was managed in here but isn't anymore, because we moved to ProductInput.js

-So now, in **App.js** *addProductHandler* should actually receive an argument which would be product title or whatever we want

 ``````javascript
 /*